 Hyperspectral imaging is an advanced imaging technique that measures visible and near-infrared light reflecting off the Earth’s surface.
 Researchers use hyperspectral imaging spectrometer data to identify and characterize mineral deposits, vegetation, and other land surface features.

-In July 2012, the Hyperspectral Data team released two surface materials maps of Afghanistan created using the HyMap data and produced in partnership with the Afghan Geological Survey and TFBSO.
+In July 2012, the Hyperspectral Data team released two surface materials maps of Afghanistan that were created using the HyMap data and produced in partnership with the Afghan Geological Survey and TFBSO.
 One of the maps shows the spatial distribution of carbonates, phyllosilicates, sulfates, altered minerals, and other materials with diagnostic absorption features in the shortwave infrared wavelengths.
 The second map shows the spatial distribution of iron-bearing minerals and other materials with diagnostic absorptions at visible and near-infrared wavelengths.
-These maps represent a milestone in the use of hyperspectral imaging data as Afghanistan is the first country to be almost completely mapped using HyMap technology.
+These maps represent a milestone in the use of hyperspectral imaging data, as Afghanistan is the first country to be almost completely mapped using HyMap technology.
 Both maps are available as free downloads (see below).

 Access the Identification of Mineral Resources in Afghanistan report here.

 A list of all USGS Hyperspectral Data Project publications can be found here.